rafiko1/jigsaw-multilingual-competition/README.md

 ### Introduction
-Tensorflow model code used through Kaggle TPUv3 instances by the 1st place winner for the  [2020 Jigsaw Multilingual Kaggle competition](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification).
+Tensorflow code used with Kaggle TPUv3 instances by the 1st place winner for the [2020 Jigsaw Multilingual Kaggle competition](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification).
 Our solution is detailed in this [Kaggle forum post](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/discussion/160862).
-This is only "one-half" of the overall solution with the other half leveraging similar Pytorch training models trained locally.
+This is only "one-half" of the overall solution with the other half leveraging similar [Pytorch training models](https://github.com/leecming/jigsaw-multilingual) trained locally

 ### Recipe for training: